Millisecond Pulsars in Globular Clusters and Implications for the Galactic Center Gamma-Ray Excess: Introduction and Background

 It has been suggested that these challenges could be mitigated if a large fraction of the Inner Galaxy's MSP population is not formed through the transfer of angular momentum to neutron stars, but instead through the accretion-induced collapse of O-Ne white dwarfs~\cite{Gautam:2021wqn}.
 Unlike ordinary MSPs, this hypothetical pulsar population would not be evolutionary connected to LMXBs, and their members would not be expected to receive large natal kicks, allowing them to evade the first two of the arguments listed above.
 It is not at all clear, however, why a large fraction of MSPs in the Inner Galaxy would be produced through accretion induced collapse when this is not the case among pulsar populations observed in other environments.
-There is also no reason to expect that MSPs formed through accretion induced collapse would be systematically fainter than other MSPs.
+In fact, it has generally been found that accretion-induced collapse only rarely produces binary configurations that are amenable to further mass-transfer-based spin-up of the compact object \cite{Kalogera_1996, Willems_2004} and moreover produces neutron stars with magnetic fields too small to produce MSP activity \cite{Wijers_1997, sutantyo2000formationbinarymillisecondpulsars}.

+Alternatively, if the magnetic fields of MSPs formed through accretion-induced collapse are of the same magnitude as MSPs formed through standard means, there would be no reason to expect either of these two populations to be systematically fainter than the other.

 The population of MSPs observed in the Galactic Plane contains many pulsars that would have been detected by Fermi if they had been present in the Inner Galaxy.
 In particular, if the GCE is produced by MSPs with the same luminosity function and other characteristics as those observed within the Galactic Plane, $N_{\rm MSP} \sim 10-35$ of the pulsars associated with the Inner Galaxy population should have been been detected by Fermi and included within their 4FGL and 3PC source catalogs~\cite{Holst:2024fvb,Fermi-LAT:2023zzt}.
 As only three such candidate pulsars exist~\cite{Holst:2024fvb}, such a scenario is in significant tension with this possibility.